-The rules and regulations for students are defined throughout this handbook.
+General rules and regulations for students are defined throughout this handbook.
 Students and parents should be thoroughly familiar with the school's expectations of behavior.
 Failure to adhere to the rules and regulations will result in one of the following disciplinary actions.
 These consequences are usually progressive in nature, but the administration may skip steps depending on the severity of the incident.
 A behavior and/or academic contract may be implemented at any step.

-- 1. Meeting: With teacher, counselor, or administrator.
+- Meeting: With teacher, counselor, or administrator.
 Parents may be asked to attend the meeting and will be notified by a teacher or administrator (with further disciplinary action if deemed appropriate by administration). - 2.
 Detention: Before, during, or after the school day for a time and length determined by the administration to be appropriate for the infraction(s). - 3.
-In-School Suspension: A student may be given an in-school suspension for up to ten (10) days for breaking school or classroom rules.
-The structure of the in-school suspension will be determined by the principal.
-All class work must remain current, and the student will be ineligible for participation in any school activities or social events during the suspension.
-Parents will be notified of an in-school suspension decision. - 4.
-Out-of-School Suspension: The principal may suspend a student from school for serious behavior problems or habitual infractions.
+Out-of-School Suspension: The Divisional Dean may suspend a student from school for serious behavior problems or habitual infractions.
 The parent will be notified of an out-of-school suspension decision, and before re-admittance, a conference with at least one parent, the student, and an administrator will be held.
-The student is responsible for completing all school work.

-5. Expulsion: Administration may recommend to the Board of Directors that a student be expelled from CIPLC depending on the severity of a student infraction or a series of repeated infractions.
+The student is responsible for completing all school work while they are suspended from coming to campus. - 4.
+Expulsion: Administration may recommend to the Board of Directors that a student be expelled from CIPLC depending on the severity of a student infraction or a series of repeated infractions.

 Depending on the severity of an infraction, a student may be subject to disciplinary consequences at any of the above five levels.
-CIPLC reserves the right to suspend or expel any student from school if the student cannot adapt to school surroundings and/or presents a disciplinary or safety problem of a serious and/or continual nature.
+CIPLC reserves the right to suspend or expel any student from school if the student cannot adapt to school surroundings and norms and/or presents a disciplinary or safety problem of a serious and/or continual nature.

-ACADEMIC PROBATION AND BEHAVIOR PROBATION
+ACADEMIC PROBATION AND BEHAVIORAL PROBATION

 A student is placed on academic probation when they receive one or more "F's" and/or two or more "D" grades on a progress report or at the end of an academic quarter.
-A student is placed on behavior probation by the administration in the event of a serious disciplinary incident or as a result of repeated behavioral infractions.
+A student is placed on behavioral probation by the administration in the event of a serious disciplinary incident or as a result of repeated behavioral infractions.

-When a student is placed on academic or behavior probation, a parent conference will be held with the student's core teachers and/or the counselor.
-This conference will result in developing a plan to improve the student's achievement and behavior.
+When a student is placed on academic or behavioral probation, a parent conference will be held with the student's core teachers and/or the counselor.
+This conference will result in developing a plan to improve the student's achievement and/or behavior.

-A student placed on academic or behavior probation for two academic quarters may be asked to withdraw from school.
+A student placed on academic or behavioral probation for two consecutive academic quarters may be asked to withdraw from school.